sensu/sensu-puppet/README.md

 ```

 ## Limitations

-The Sensu v2 support is designed so that all resources managed by `sensuctl` are defined on the `sensu-backend` host.
-This module does not support adding `sensuctl` resources on a host other than the `sensu-backend` host.

 The type `sensu_user` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#2540](https://github.com/sensu/sensu-go/issues/2540).